Olafaloofian/Using-ContextAPI-HOC/README.md

 Keep in mind - you need to wrap each component that uses context with your higher order component: `withContext()`.
 As we discussed before, this is how context is added to `props`.

 If you haven't been typing your own example along the way and want to see this in action for yourself, head to [www.github.com/Olafaloofian/Using-ContextAPI-HOC](https://github.com/Olafaloofian/Using-ContextAPI-HOC).
 This is a repo with a working example of all the code above.
-You can fork, clone, and run it by typing `npm start` in the terminal once inside the project.
+You can fork, clone, then run it by typing `npm start` in the terminal once inside the project.

 ---

 ## Conclusion
 There are tons of different ways to set Context API up.
 Most other tutorials have you use the consumer to wrap in the return of a component.
 This works, but what if you need to call a context method earlier (such as in a `componentDidUpdate`)?
 Setting up a higher order component allows you to access context anywhere in the component, not just in the return.
-In addition, this configuration creates an easily understood singular global store.
+In addition, this configuration creates an easily understood singular global context.

 Context API is an amazing tool for global state management, and is worth considering adding to any project that needs a centralized pool of manipulatable data.
 The sky’s the limit as to what you can use it for - get creative and see what you can make!